-This report provides details of the proposed reopening of two of the original borrow pits to provide the aggregates required to construct the Revised Development.
+This report provides details of the change to borrow pit extraction from that reported in the EIA Report (January 2019) for the Proposed Varied Development and that now proposed as per of the Proposed Varied Development (Addendum) in the form of deletion of borrow pit search area 2 and substitution with borrow pit search area 3.
 The site is located as shown on Figure 1.0.
-Figure 2.0 illustrates the proposed site layout for the Revised Development.
+Figure 2.0 illustrates the proposed site layout for the Proposed Varied Development (Addendum).